Group

 Aimilios Stasinakis, son of Konstantinos, Independent Non-Executive Member

 He has been a founding member of VECA Corporate Advisors, a member in HEDNO’s Audit & Procurement Committee and Deputy Chief Executive Officer in the Investment Bank of Greece after being a General Manager in Investment Banking.
 He was responsible for carrying out transactions in the financial and infrastructure sector in Greece and SE Europe.
-Additionally, he has been a member in the management team of various companies and organizations, either as BoD executive or non-executive member, focusing on Public Entities and Enterprises.
-Furthermore, he has been a BoD member in the Investment Bank of Greece, Egnatia Odos S.A., Larko, ETVA-VIPE, OPAP S.A..
+Additionally, he has been a member in the management team of various companies and organisations, either as BoD executive or non-executive member, focusing on Public Entities and Enterprises.
+Furthermore, he has been a BoD member in the Investment Bank of Greece, Egnatia Odos S.A., Larko, ETVA-VIPE, OPAP S.A.
 Since February 2025, he is an independent non-executive member of CrediaBank.

 Aimilios Stasinakis has completed his studies in administration at Warwick Business School (BSc), the London School of Economics (MSc Management specializing in International M&A) and Saïd Business School of Oxford University (ΕΜΒΑ).